“Everything you thought you knew about women’s colleges will evaporate in the midst of this powerful and warm

 - Agnes Scott regularly ranks among the top campuses for Town-Gown Relations, LGBTQ Friendliness, Best Alumni Network, and Schools for Making an Impact in The Princeton Review.

-- Agnes Scott is recognized as the No. 1 Most Innovative Liberal Arts College in the Country (for the second year in a row) by U.S. News & World Report’s 2020 Best Colleges rankings.
+- Agnes Scott is recognized as the No. 1 Most Innovative Liberal Arts College in the Country (for the third year in a row) by U.S. News & World Report’s 2021 Best Colleges rankings.

 - Agnes Scott is a top producer of U.S. Fulbright grant recipients, as determined by The Chronicle of Higher Education.